Slavoj Žižek: Hipster Quackery

 I must confess this is not a particularly Buddhist text in its form.
 Criticisms of this sort are unusual.
 There is a delightful anecdote about His Holiness the Dalai Lama first talk in the West, in Poland, during the 70’s.
 The very first question the Dalai Lama got from a westerner in the West was “What do you think about Lobsang Rampa’s Books?”
 His answer tells us much about the Middle Way and the Buddhist ethos: “Well, I believe his books are not 100% trustworthy.”

 Žižek seems to be sort of a Lobsang Rampa for western philosophy.
 Popular, grotesque, sensationalist—wrong.
 What to say than of his views of Eastern thought.

 I have no anger towards Žižek, in fact I find him really entertaining.
-There is some weird aspects of this rant which are really a thinly disguised compliment.
+There are some weird aspects of this rant which are really a thinly disguised compliment.
 I am no fanboy of philosophy.
 I just hoped academics in general could raise the level of discussion about Buddhism.
 There are some rare good things around Asian Studies; I might be biased, but particularly from self-confessed Buddhists—and we might say even lineage holders who are working from the “inside” as “secret agents”.
 But in general the level of noise is too high for benefiting either Buddhism or society in general.
 That’s my two cents on the subject “academic Buddhism”.